UloE-G/History-Of-NBA/README.md

 ### Validator Testing

 - HTML
+  - No errors were found on all pages except for the video section on [(Jigsaw) validator](https://validator.w3.org/).

 - CSS
-  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator)
+  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator).

 - Accesibility
   - I can confirm that the colors and fonts are easy to read and accesible by running it through lighthouse in devtools.